2015 Queensland state election: Approval ratings

 Polling conducted by Newspoll and published in The Australian is conducted via random telephone number selection in city and country areas.
 Sampling sizes usually consist of around 1100–1200 electors.
 The declared margin of error is ±3 percentage points.

+Polling conducted by Newspoll and published in The Australian is conducted via random telephone number selection in city and country areas.
+Sampling sizes usually consist of around 1100–1200 electors.
+The declared margin of error is ±3 percentage points.